• it never really happened

 ₁ I can’t begin to explain the first story that brought me here, into the middle of the desert, looking at stars.

-₂ I can’t speak clearly anymore, there’s something holding my tongue and it’s taken control ever since.
+₂ I can’t speak clearly anymore, there’s something holding my tongue and it’s bound me.

-₃ I speak in dissuasions as a permanent advocate to the devil.
+₃ When I speak, it is in dissuasions as a permanent advocate to the devil.

 ₄ I’m untrusting and slowly withering away against the heat of the sun I’m stuck under.